-Due to the limited liability legal setup Teia has incoprporated under, the LLC acts as a legal wrapper, so individual members wont be held legally responbsible for actions of the DAO (unless they are commiting a crime).
+Due to the limited liability legal setup Teia has incorporated under, the LLC acts as a legal wrapper, so individual members wont be held legaly responsible for actions of the DAO (unless they are commiting a crime).

 Why do I need to claim my tokens?
 Why are they not being airdopped?